AhmedSadaat/Personal-Training-projects-/README.md

-Nothing Crazy just a Simple meal teller written in python which prompts you for a question asking for a time and after you type in an appropriate time it tells you a suitable meal for that time and if it's not time for a meal it tells you which meal will be avalible after some time.
+Nothing Crazy just a Simple meal teller written in python which prompts you for a question asking for a time and after you type in an appropriate time it tells you a suitable meal for that time and if it's not time for a meal it tells you which meal will be available after some time.